 Total Revenue is the combined total of sales revenues and other revenues.
 Revenue that is obtained from the activity of selling and delivering goods and services are called sales revenues whereas other revenues are income that is obtained from other business activities.
 Revenue can be broadly classified into two types, i.e., Sales revenue and other revenues.

 Formula Profit and Loss

-Profit is basically the net income and is also the number of earnings that exceeded expenses for the tenure of time.
-Simply to say, profit is the amount of income that is in surplus after performing all the requisite and matched expenses deducted for the period.
+Profit is the net income and is also the number of earnings that exceeded expenses for the tenure of time.
+Simply say, profit is the amount of income that is in surplus after performing all the requisite and matched expenses deducted for the period.
 It is only the amount of profit that encourages an individual, specifically a businessman to undertake a business.